Basics

 Your first priorities after approval should be:

-Many sellers begin advertising early to generate initial traffic.
-Sponsored Products campaigns help generate the initial traffic that leads to your first sales.
+2. Launching your first PPC campaigns: Many sellers start advertising early to generate initial traffic.
+Sponsored Products campaigns are usually what drive the initial traffic that leads to your first sales.
 Many sellers start with automatic campaigns to gather data, then move to manual campaigns once they identify which search terms convert.

 Need Help Setting Up Your Amazon Seller Account?

-Setting up your seller account is only the first step.
-Once you're approved, the real work begins: product research, listing optimisation, keyword strategy, and building your advertising campaigns to gain traction in a competitive marketplace.
+Setting up your seller account is just the first step.
+Once you're approved, the real work begins: product research, listing optimization, keyword strategy, and building your advertising campaigns to gain traction in a competitive marketplace.

 If you want your seller account set up correctly the first time, without the back-and-forth with Amazon's verification team, Amazon Sellers Society can handle the full registration process for you, including document preparation, verification support, and post-approval setup.
 We've helped hundreds of sellers across the UAE and Saudi Arabia get from zero to their first sale, and we know exactly where the process breaks down and how to prevent it.